 Until 1970 rhino populations across the world were fairly stable with few poaching incidents.
 Unfortunately within a decade, more than half of the world’s rhino populations had disappeared due to the increase in wealth in the East and therefore the rhino population was threatened with extinction.
 Since the 1970’s, due to numerous conservation efforts and improved security measures, the black and white rhino populations have grown.
 However, the growth in population is in danger of being reversed again by a reappearance of poaching.
 Now also known as a cure for cancer, the demand for rhino horn is rising, as well as the price.

+The Wilderness Foundation launched its Forever Wild Rhino Protection Initiative in May 2011 due to the rising rhino poaching crises.
 Charity partner, Save The Rhino (2018:1) shed some light on the history of poaching and how it has spread.
 The current poaching crisis essentially began in Zimbabwe, the trying political and socio-economic climate facilitated rhino poaching.
 Once poachers had ﬁnished with the easy pickings in Zimbabwe, poachers turned to neighbouring South Africa, which therefore saw a tremendous increase in poaching from 2009-2014.

 In 2013, the South African poaching crisis spread to other African countries.
 Firstly, Kenya was hit hard and experienced its worst year of poaching in 2013, when 59 animals were killed (which equalled over 5% of Kenya’s rhino population)(Save The Rhino 2018:1).
 Thereafter, in 2015 both Namibia and Zimbabwe were ﬁrmly hit, Namibia lost a total of 80 rhinos from poaching, an increase from 25 in 2014 and two in 2012.
 Meanwhile in Zimbabwe, at least 50 rhinos were targeted and poached in 2015, over double compared to the previous year.
 For Africa in its entirety, the total number of rhinos that were poached during 2015 was the most in two decades (Save The Rhino 2018:1).